aws-neuron/aws-neuron-sdk/docs-rtd/neuron-guide/neuron-frameworks/mxnet-neuron/tutorials/bert_mxnet/index.rst

 ---------------------------------------------------------------------------

-If using Conda DLAMI version 27 and up, activate pre-installed PyTorch-Neuron environment (using
+If using Conda DLAMI version 27 and up, activate pre-installed MXNet-Neuron environment (using
-``source activate aws_neuron_pytorch_p36`` command).
-Please update PyTorch-Neuron environment by following update steps in :ref:`dlami-release-notes-conda-dlami`.
+``source activate aws_neuron_mxnet_p36`` command).
+Please update MXNet-Neuron environment by following update steps in :ref:`dlami-release-notes-conda-dlami`.

-To install in your own AMI, please see :ref:`neuron-install-guide` to setup virtual environment and install Torch-Neuron (torch-neuron) and Neuron Compiler (neuron-cc) packages.
-Also, please install pillow and torchvision for the pretrained resnet50 model (we use no-deps for torchvision because we already have Neuron version of torch installed through torch-neuron).
+To install in your own AMI, please see :ref:`neuron-install-guide` to setup virtual environment and install MXNet-Neuron (mxnet-neuron) and Neuron Compiler (neuron-cc) packages.
 In this tutorial we will use a python virtual environment.

 ::